pgtipping/Synthalyst/memory-bank/progress.md

 - Made language dropdown scrollable for better user experience
 - Added local storage to remember user language preferences
 - Moved loading animation to appear in chat window instead of on send button for better UX
+- Integrated PubMed API for medical knowledge queries with evidence-based responses
+- Added evidence grading system for medical information based on study types
+- Implemented domain selection in Knowledge GPT for specialized knowledge areas
+- Created a unified interface for both general and medical knowledge

 ### In Progress